-- Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Split pieces dry more quickly than unsplit rounds; - Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods.
-They can be dry enough to burn after being stacked to air dry only for the summer months;
+- Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Small pieces dry more quickly than large pieces; - Split pieces dry more quickly than unsplit rounds;

-- Hardwoods like oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are big; - Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed; - Firewood with a moisture content of 15% to 20% will allow the stove to reach its highest efficiency.
+- Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods. they can be dry enough to burn after being stacked to air dry only for the summer months; - Hardwoods like oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are big; - Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed; - Firewood with a moisture content of 15% to 20% will allow the stove to reach its highest efficiency.